 Day 1 in Sicily- Taormina

-Fly to Sicily, pick up a hire car and head to Taormina.
-It’s a one hours drive, mostly on a dual carriageway so fairly straightforward.
+Taormina is a one hours drive, mostly on a dual carriageway so fairly straightforward.
 You may have a few hairpin bends to contend with once you reach Taormina but with views like that, it makes it all worthwhile.

 You may want to head over to my Driving in Sicily article for lots of tips on hiring a car and driving in Sicily where the drivers are notoriously stressful and car hire companies are often out to fleece you!
 That said, I would always recommend travelling around Sicily in a hire car – it allows you total freedom to explore at your own pace and reach places you’d otherwise find it hard to get to!
 Just read my post first!